QALC man page

 Calculation:

-angle unit, angle (0 = none, 1* = radians, 2 = degrees, 3 = gradians) Default angle unit for trigonometric functions.
+angle unit, angle (0 = none, 1* = radians, 2 = degrees, 3 = gradians, 4 = custom) Default angle unit for trigonometric functions.

 approximation, appr (-1* = auto, 0 = exact, 1 = try exact, 2 = approximate, 3 = dual) How approximate variables and calculations are handled.
 In exact mode approximate values will not be calculated.